 The way I see it, for short term goals, inflation is not a major issue.
 So I will not risk losing capital by investing in a fund with large standard deviation.

 If the asset class crashes, there will not be enough time to recover back.

 For a long term goal, inflation IS the issue.
 So one must embrace high standard deviation, bear with short-term loss of capital and invest in mutual funds with high standard deviation.
-That is, those that has a good amount of equity.
+That is, those that have a good amount of equity.

-I say, standard deviation is key to select mutual fund categories suitable for financial goals.
+Standard deviation is key to select mutual fund categories suitable for financial goals.